edocAdmin/edoc-organizer-help/pages/05.faqs/04.general-edoc-organizer-set-up/docs.md

 **Drag & Drop (Microsoft Outlook)**

 If you use Microsoft Office Outlook program as your email program, you can directly drag and drop the email from Outlook into eDoc Organizer.
-This will store the email along with any attachments into eDoc Organizer in MSG format.
+This will store the email along with any attachments into eDoc Organizer in MSG format.[/ui-accordion-item][/ui-accordion]